 Yes, absolutely.
 Although they are small they are very strong, and there are loads of riding schools where you can learn to ride them.
 And due to their gentle, friendly nature, and short stature, they’re actually great for beginners.
 A ride on an Icelandic horse is a really great activity to do on your visit to Iceland.

-As you drive around Iceland, all along the main road you see horses in the fields.
+Yes!
+If you hire a car in Iceland and drive around the country, all along the main road you see horses in the fields.
 I thought they were beautiful, and kept wanting to stop the car and get out to talk to them and photograph them.
 They’re incredibly curious and friendly, which is very endearing, but also annoying when you’re trying to take a photo and they keep coming over to say hello!

 The first few days we were on a very tight schedule, so there wasn’t time to keep stopping.
-And often there is nowhere safe to pull over, as there is no hard shoulder and few laybys, and traffic does come along the road pretty fast!
+And often as you drive along Iceland’s ring road there is nowhere safe to pull over, as there is no hard shoulder and few laybys, and traffic does come along the road pretty fast!
 But on our third evening we drove past this group of horses standing on a ridge with the setting sun behind them.
 I spotted them as we passed and felt that full-body pull many photographers will recognise, when you just HAVE to photograph something or you will always regret it.
 So I turned the car around and went back.